aaronpowell/aaronpowell.github.io/src/documents/posts/2013-07-14-javascript-new-operator.md

---- cson
+---
-title: 'The JavaScript new operator'
+  title: "The JavaScript new operator"
-date: '2013-07-14'
+  date: "2013-07-14"
-tags: ['javascript']
+  tags:
-description: """Time to revisit something that was overlooked in the last post, the `new` operator in JavaScript and what it does.
+    - "javascript"
-"""
+  description: "Time to revisit something that was overlooked in the last post, the `new` operator in JavaScript and what it does."
 ---

 In the [last post](/posts/2013-07-10-implementing-indexers-in-javascript.html) I was changing some C# code to JavaScript but there was one part that I just _dropped_ and didn't explain why, and that was the use of the new operator.